vryy/4C/CONTRIBUTING.md

 ### Merging Changes into `master`

-To merge changes into `master`, a feature branch needs to satisfy these conditions:

-* Passing code check, e.g. no trailing white spaces, proper Doxygen style, ...
-* No build errors and warnings
-* All tests are passing.
-* Approval of the changes by at least one respective code owner (cf. `<path/to/baci-source-code>/.gitlab/CODEOWNERS.md`)
+To bring changes form a locally developed feature branch into `master` and make them available to everyone, Baci relies on GitLab's _merge request (MR)_ mechanism.
+Baci's MR workflow is outlined in the following.

 #### Push your branch to GitLab